ndsurgenor/moonshot/README.md

 ## Strategy

 ### Milestones & User Stories
 This project was developed with 6 milestones (epics) in mind.
 From each of these milestones a number of dev goals and user stories were created, each one given a prioritisation using the MoSCoW method.
-The detail of these milestones, goals and stories is outlined below; further detail regarding sprints, MoSCoW designation and acceptance criteria (covered under Structure) are included on the [GitHub Projects Kanban Board](LINK TO BE ADDED) created for the project.
+The detail of these milestones, goals and stories implemented in the final project is outlined below; further detail regarding sprints, MoSCoW designation and acceptance criteria (covered under Structure) are included on the [GitHub Projects Kanban Board](https://github.com/users/ndsurgenor/projects/9) created for the project.

 ![Kanban](static/images/readme/kanban.png)

-#### Milestone 1 - API & Frontend Setup
+#### Milestone 1 - API & Admin Functionality
 - 1.1 - Dev Goal: set up Django REST and its supporting libraries via the IDE in order for API development to begin
-- 1.2 - Dev Goal: set up the app and models to allow the API to process data
+- 1.2 - User Story: as a Site Admin I want to be able to create and edit User Profiles so I can control user permissions on the frontend
+- 1.3 - User Story: as a Site Admin I want to be able to review and edit Equipment Profiles for users so I can details on the frontend
+- 1.4 - User Story: as a Site Admin I want to be able to review and edit Photo uploads so I can control images on the frontend
+- 1.5 - User Story: as a Site Admin I want to be able to review and edit Comments for so I can control comments on the frontend
+- 1.6 - User Story: as a Site Admin I want to be able to review and edit Star ratings (likes) by users so I can control ratings on the frontend
-- 1.3 - Dev Goal: create an early API deployment to Heroku to ensure all is working from the very start and allow continuous testing throughout production
+- 1.7 - Dev Goal: create an early API deployment to Heroku to ensure all is working from the very start and allow continuous testing throughout production
-- 1.4 - Dev Goal: set up ReactJS and its supporting libraries via the IDE in order for frontend development to begin
-- 1.5 - Dev Goal: create an early frontend deployment to Heroku to ensure all is working from the very start and allow continuous testing throughout production

 #### Milestone 2 - Site Navigation
+- 2.1 - Dev Goal: set up ReactJS and its supporting libraries via the IDE in order for frontend development to begin
+- 2.2 - Dev Goal: create an early frontend deployment to Heroku to ensure all is working from the very start and allow continuous testing throughout production
-- 2.1 - User Story: as a Site Visitor/User I want access to navigation links at the top of every page so I can easily move between different areas of the site
+- 2.3 - User Story: as a Site Visitor/User I want access to navigation links at the top of every page so I can easily move between different areas of the site
-- 2.2 - User Story: as a Site Visitor I want to easily access a sign up page so I can become a registered user and upload my own content/directly particpate with other users of the site
+- 2.4 - User Story: as a Site Visitor I want to easily access a sign up page so I can become a registered user and upload my own content/directly particpate with other users of the site
-- 2.3 - User Story: as a Site User I want to easily access a sign in page so I can use the full functionality of the site
+- 2.5 - User Story: as a Site User I want to easily access a sign in page so I can use the full functionality of the site
-- 2.4 - Dev Goal: set up 404, 403 and 500 pages to correctly handle any access/server issues encountered by users
+- 2.6 - Dev Goal: set up 404, 403 and 500 pages to correctly handle any access/server issues encountered by users

 #### Milestone 3 - User Access
 - 3.1 - User Story: as a Site Visitor/User I want have a clear indication as to whether or not I am logged in/logged out so I can easily discern if I need to sign up/sign in before accessing certain pages